Is bitcoin better than gold? Or vice versa? The debate continues, but investors are discovering there's more than one way to get exposure to both.

 Below the Investing News Network presents a list of ways to invest in bitcoin, accompanied where applicable by information on comparable ways to invest in gold.
 If you’re interested in putting money into both (or simply want to know your options), consider this a starting point.

 Click here for a breakdown of ways to invest in physical gold.

 The most direct way to invest in both gold and bitcoin is to purchase the individual asset.
 For gold, that may mean buying gold coins from a government mint, or storing bars in a gold storage facility.

 Buying a whole bitcoin is a little trickier.
 The cryptocurrency has been trading between US$30,000 and US$67,000 per unit since early 2021, making bitcoin too expensive for some retail investors.
 However, buyers don't necessarily have to purchase one whole bitcoin; there is also the option to buy a portion of a bitcoin.

 Those who do want to take the plunge can purchase the digital asset on one of the many bitcoin exchanges or crypto-trading and peer-to-peer trading platforms and apps.
 These include: Coinbase, BlockFi, Binance and Gemini.

 2. Bitcoin-mining stocks

 Like gold’s traditional mine supply chain, bitcoin also has a digital mine supply chain.

 Using super-powered computers, bitcoin miners work to verify 1 megabyte worth of bitcoin transactions, which results in a mined block.
-For verifying the block, which involves completing complex mathematical equations and updating the ledger using blockchain, miners are rewarded with bitcoin.
+For verifying the block, which involves completing complex mathematical equations and updating the ledger using blockchain, successful miners are rewarded with a bitcoin.
 This is the only way new bitcoins are entered into circulation, essentially making the miners bitcoin “minters” as well.

 An investment fund consists of the combined capital of investors and is controlled by a fund manager who is able to make investment decisions on behalf of the collective.